sony/nnabla/doc/python/tutorial/python_api.rst

 NdArray is a data container of a multi-dimensional array.
-NdArray is device (e.g. CPU, CUDA) and type (e.g. uint8, float32) agnostic, in which both type and device are implicitly casted or transferred when it is used.
+NdArray is device (e.g. CPU, CUDA) and type (e.g. uint8, float32) agnostic, in which both type and device are implicitly cast or transferred when it is used.
 Below, you create a NdArray with a shape of ``(2, 3, 4)``.

 .. code:: python